Our approach to Coronavirus

 In line with relevant government policies and guidelines in our operating areas, we continue to update travel advice as appropriate.
 Furthermore, as additional prudent precautions, we are taking direct actions to protect employee health and safety including communicating updates regularly with our global teams, providing health alerts and prevention tips from the World Health Organization (WHO) and other governmental and regulatory authorities.
 TechnipFMC is grateful to the many health professionals working to treat those infected and find a cure.
 As the situation evolves, so too will our guidelines and policies.

-Doug Pferdehirt, TechnipFMC Chairman and CEO, said: "Our response to Covid-19 is guided by keeping your best interests in mind.
+Doug Pferdehirt, TechnipFMC Chair and CEO, said: "Our response to Covid-19 is guided by keeping your best interests in mind.
 And, as the situation with Covid-19 continues to evolve, I want to assure you that our core value, Achieving Together is critical to the way we are dealing with the outbreak.
 We are one team and that means that each of us has to think for the good of our wider community - family, colleagues, community and the people we care about.
 Our Foundational belief of Safety is at the core of all that we do and we continue to take steps to reduce the risks posed by Covid-19.”

 Our pro-active stance: